 Canes with ergonomic handles are designed for prolonged usage, without causing pain or stress on the finger, and joints of the hands.
 People with carpal tunnel syndrome will find these most useful.

 While walking canes and sticks have all of the above in common, there are a few differences to know as well:

-Canes should be considered “a third leg” because they provide the user with additional support.
-The goal of using any walking aid is increasing independence and improving mobility without compromising safety and stability.
+Canes should be considered “a third leg” because they provide the user additional support.
+Using any walking aid aims to increase independence and improve mobility without compromising safety and stability.

 One should choose between walking canes and sticks only after determining their specific needs with the help of a medical care provider.

 Are there other differences between walking canes and walking sticks that you would like to point out?
 Share them in the comments below!